BSUSoftware/BsuTest/Instructions.md

 On the file Resources.DM you'll find links to documentation/videos that may help you, if you need more info pop us an email and remember that Google and stack overflow are your friends! :)

 # How do I send you my solution?
-We would like for you to create a private repository on your GitHub account and invite BSUSoftware as collaborator.
+We would like for you to create a private repository on your GitHub account and invite BSUSoftware as collaborator.<br/>
 If this is not possible please contact us so we can find an alternative solution.

 # How do I run the application?